-The Landscape Architect Unit provides Landscape Architectural design, design review & construction inspection services for City of Seattle Capital Improvement Projects and Department of Planning and Development private development projects to ensure tree preservation and code compliant landscape architectural improvements in the ROW.
+The Landscape Architect Unit provides Landscape Architectural design, design review & construction inspection services for City of Seattle Capital Improvement Projects and the Seattle Department of Construction and Inspection projects to ensure tree preservation and code-compliant landscape improvements in the Right of Way.

 Shane DeWald, Senior Landscape Architect